JuliaJLee/spotify_artist_analysis/README.md

 ## Overview

-This repository provides readers with the Quarto document and pdf file to view and understand a short analysis on song duration and danceability using tracks from the band Radiohead.
+This repository provides readers with the data, quarto document, and pdf file to understand and reproduce a short analysis on song duration and danceability using tracks from the band Radiohead.

 ## File Structure